 Each employment situation is unique.
 Do not assume that you are getting a fair deal.

-A Taylor Janis employment lawyer can advise you during a confidential 30-minute consultation about your severance pay rights.
+A Taylor Janis employment lawyer can advise you during a confidential 30-minute telephone or video consultation about your severance pay rights.

 Reasonable Notice Severance Pay in BC